Executive Summary

 Phase 1: Assessment (Month 1)

-- Calculate projected 3-year costs (cloud vs. on-prem)
+- Calculate projected 3-year costs for cloud, on-prem, and hybrid scenarios

 Phase 2: Pilot (Months 2-3)